wermos/website/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/barycentric-coordinates.md

         }
     }

-    // Save the result to a PPM image (keep these flags if you compile under Windows) ...
+    // Save the result to a PPM image (keep these flags if you are on Windows) ...

     return 0;